seandavi/serpentine/README.md

 ## Current capabilities

 Serpentine can run workflows composed of any combination of the following steps.
+The steps are run in a fully-parallel manner based on job dependencies and available resources.
+The whole process is driven by a json config file [(example config file)](https://github.com/NCI-CCR-GB/serpentine/blob/master/workflows/variant_calling/config.json).

 - aligners:
     - novoalign